apache/druid/docs/querying/sql-functions.md

 ## DS_GET_QUANTILES

 Returns a string representing an array of quantile estimates corresponding to a list of fractions from a Quantiles sketch.
-Each fraction must be a value between zero and one.
-The `expr` argument must return a Quantiles sketch.

 * **Syntax:** `DS_GET_QUANTILES(expr, fraction0, fraction1, ...)`
 * **Function type:** Scalar, sketch